Jesse Palmer: Broadcasting career

+Palmer's broadcasting career began with Fox Sports Net analyzing Arena Football League games.
+He was later a game and studio analyst for CSTV in late 2005 and worked NFL games for Fox in 2006.
+He also appeared on the NFL Network and the MSG Network.

 Palmer was a color commentator for Fox for two games late in the 2005 season, and returned to the booth on November 26, 2006.
-On April 25, 2007, Palmer appeared on the NFL Network as an analyst and commentator for the weekend's NFL Draft.
+On April 25, 2007, Palmer appeared on the NFL Network as an analyst and commentator for the weekend's NFL draft.

 On May 24, 2007, Palmer announced his retirement from the Canadian Football League to pursue a broadcasting career with Fox.
 He joined ESPN in 2007.
 Palmer worked for ESPN as a studio analyst on College Football Live and ABC telecasts, and frequently appeared with fellow Canadian John Saunders until 2017.
-He is a game analyst on ESPN Thursday Night College football games.
+He was a game analyst on ESPN Thursday Night College football games.
 He was also co-host on The Palmer and Pollack Show on ESPNU with former Georgia defensive end, David Pollack.

 On March 12, 2014, ESPN named Palmer and Brent Musburger as the lead game announcers for the forthcoming SEC Network.

-Palmer was also New York correspondent for CTV's entertainment news program, eTalk, covering both sports and entertainment events, including the Super Bowl and the 79th and 80th Academy Awards.
+Palmer was also New York correspondent for CTV's entertainment news program eTalk, covering both sports and entertainment events, including the Super Bowl and the 79th and 80th Academy Awards.

-Palmer was a studio analyst for ESPN's broadcast of the 2012 Cotton Bowl in Dallas, Texas, the 2010 Fiesta Bowl in Glendale, Arizona, and the 2009 Rose Bowl in Pasadena, California. he is also an NFL analyst for TSN's "Monday Morning Quarterback" segment.
+Palmer was a studio analyst for ESPN's broadcast of the 2012 Cotton Bowl in Dallas, Texas, the 2010 Fiesta Bowl in Glendale, Arizona, and the 2009 Rose Bowl in Pasadena, California.
+He was the ESPN analyst for the 2023 Orange Bowl in Miami Gardens, Florida.
+He is also an NFL analyst for TSN's "Monday Morning Quarterback" segment.